andreatonoli/progetto_ing_sw/README.md

 To run this project you need JDK 21 or above.
 If you want to play with TUI, it's highly recommended to use a terminal which support UTF-8 encoding and ANSI escape sequences, for example the latest version of Windows Terminal.
 The recommended size for the console is 50x150.
 To play with GUI it's recommended to have a resolution of 1920x1080.
-If you are playing on Windows reduce the
+If you are playing on Windows go to Display > Scale > 100%.

 ### Server